rodrigovf2102/ItemTrade-FullStack/README.md

 ItemTrade is a WEB Plataform that mediates trades between persons who wants to sell or buy items of online games;

-ItemTrade goal is to safely complete buyer and seller transactions in a safe and far way;
+ItemTrade goal is to safely complete buyer and seller transactions in a safe and far manner;

 Sellers money is avaiable for withdraw only when both seller and buyer sets that the transaction was completed.